Workers’ Compensation Settlements For Arthritis and Degenerative Disc Disease

-There is a considerable misunderstanding concerning the right of an employee to obtain these benefits for an aggravation of a preexisting injury, particularly as it relates to arthritis and degenerative disc disease.
+There is a considerable misunderstanding concerning the right of an injured worker to obtain these benefits for an aggravation of a preexisting injury, particularly as it relates to arthritis and degenerative disc disease.
 Speaking to an experienced workers’ compensation lawyer about these conditions will help you decide on the right course of action.

 The term arthritis specifically means joint inflammation.
-It is used generally to explain many different types of rheumatic conditions that affect a person’s joints, tissue that surrounds the joint and connective joint tissue.
+It is used generally to explain many different types of rheumatic conditions that affect a person’s joints, soft tissue that surrounds the joint and connective joint tissue.
 Common types of arthritis include:

 Symptoms of arthritis can vary and the onslaught can be gradual or sudden.
 Most commonly, symptoms include stiffness, swelling, redness, pain around one or more joint (i.e. knees, wrists, hands, hips and shoulders) and limitation of the function of surrounding and supportive body structures.

-Certain jobs make a person more susceptible to aggravating a preexisting condition like arthritis or degenerative disc disease.
-People are more susceptible to aggravating their arthritis if they hold jobs that require them to perform repetitive motions, to endure high impact activities, or to remain sedentary for long.
+Certain jobs make a person more susceptible to aggravating a pre-existing condition like arthritis or degenerative disc disease.
+People are more susceptible to aggravating their pre-existing arthritis if they hold jobs that require them to perform repetitive motions, to endure high impact activities, or to remain sedentary for long.

-Workers’ compensation covers work-related injuries that aggravate a preexisting condition even if that condition made the person more susceptible to future injury.
+Workers’ compensation benefits cover work-related injuries that aggravate a preexisting condition even if that condition made the person more susceptible to future injury.
 When claiming compensation for an aggravation of a preexisting condition, a person must simply show that the aggravation of the injury was work related and the resulting disability prevented them from working.

 The basic legal eligibility requirements for any workers’ compensation claim are: